MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-dual-region-with-secure-virtual-wan.md

 In summary, Azure VMware Solution Private Clouds prioritize internet access through their regional local hubs, with the cross-regional hub serving as a backup in case of a local hub outage.
 See traffic flow section more information.

 Another important point is that with Routing Intent, you can choose to not advertise the default route over specific ExpressRoute connections.
-We recommend not to advertise the default route to your on-premise ExpressRoute connections.
+We recommend not to advertise the default route to your on-premises ExpressRoute connections.

 ![Diagram of Dual-Region Azure VMware Solution with Internet](./media/dual-region-virtual-wan-5.png)